Optical character recognition: Accuracy

 An example of the difficulties inherent in digitizing old text is the inability of OCR to differentiate between the "long s" and "f" characters.

-Web-based OCR systems for recognizing hand-printed text on the fly have become well known as commercial products in recent years (see Tablet PC history).
-Accuracy rates of 80% to 90% on neat, clean hand-printed characters can be achieved by pen computing software, but that accuracy rate still translates to dozens of errors per page, making the technology useful only in very limited applications.

-Recognition of cursive text is an active area of research, with recognition rates even lower than that of hand-printed text.
+Recognition of cursive text has recognition rates even lower than that of hand-printed text.
 Higher rates of recognition of general cursive script will likely not be possible without the use of contextual or grammatical information.
 For example, recognizing entire words from a dictionary is easier than trying to parse individual characters from script.
 Reading the Amount line of a check (which is always a written-out number) is an example where using a smaller dictionary can increase recognition rates greatly.
 The shapes of individual cursive characters themselves simply do not contain enough information to accurately (greater than 98%) recognize all handwritten cursive script.

 Most programs allow users to set "confidence rates".
 This means that if the software does not achieve their desired level of accuracy, a user can be notified for manual review.

 An error introduced by OCR scanning is sometimes termed a scanno (by analogy with the term typo).